GoogleCloudPlatform/cloud-deploy-tutorials/walkthroughs/cloud_deploy_profiles_gke/cloud_deploy_profiles_gke.md

 Click **Next** to proceed.

 ## Project setup

-GCP organizes resources into projects.
+Google Cloud organizes resources into projects.
 This allows you to collect all of the related resources for a single application in one place.

 Begin by selecting an existing project for this tutorial.

-***This project must be the project you used for the [Google Cloud Deploy End-to-end walkthrough](https://cloud.google.com/deploy/docs/tutorials), because infrastructure and Google Cloud Deploy Targets are reused.***
+***This project must be the project you used for the [Google Cloud Deploy End-to-end walkthrough](https://cloud.google.com/deploy/docs/tutorials), because infrastructure and Google Cloud Deploy targets are reused.***

 <walkthrough-project-setup billing="true"></walkthrough-project-setup>

-### Select your Project
+### Select your project

-Once selected, set the same project in your Cloud Shell `gcloud` configuration with this command:
+Once selected, set the project in Cloud Shell:

 ```bash
 gcloud config set project {{project-id}}